uswong/homebridge-myplace/README.md

    apk add <jq or curl>
    ```
    #### Important note:
-   At the time of updating this README, the `apt-get insatall` only allow jq-1.6 to be installed.
+   At the time of updating this README, the `apt-get insatall` only allow jq-1.6 to be installed, which is notorously slow!
 To install the lastest and **MUCH faster** version of jq-1.7.1, please follow the step-by-step guide below:
    1. Download the Source Code:

       You can download the source code "jq-1.7.1.tar.gz" for jq 1.7.1 from the official GitHub releases page (https://github.com/jqlang/jq/releases) or use the link below:
       ```shell
       wget https://github.com/jqlang/jq/releases/download/jq-1.7.1/jq-1.7.1.tar.gz
       ```
    2. Install Dependencies:

       Ensure you have the necessary build tools and dependencies installed.
 You can do this by running:
       ```shell
       sudo apt-get update
       sudo apt-get install -y autoconf automake libtool make gcc
       ```
    3. Extract and Build:

       Extract the downloaded tarball and navigate to the directory:
       ```shell
       tar -xvzf jq-1.7.1.tar.gz
       cd jq-1.7.1